vitu1234/esp32/farm_config/components/frm_config/README.md

 ## erpc

-The farm_config component code is based on [erpc: abb6e5e](https://github.com/projectiota/erpc/commit/abb6e5e63ea728aab49372448295273c710717a9). erpc tremendously helped to quickstart the development of this component.
+The frm_config component code is based on [erpc: abb6e5e](https://github.com/projectiota/erpc/commit/abb6e5e63ea728aab49372448295273c710717a9). erpc tremendously helped to quickstart the development of this component.
 Big thank you to [Drasko Draskovic](https://github.com/drasko) for developing and open sourcing the code.

 # resources